 Actions is a generic system that allows you to easily integrate the Home Assistant automations system into multiple areas of iOS and Apple Watch.

-Actions are created from the Actions section of the App Configuration page within the companion App for iOS.
+Actions are created from the Actions section of Companion App in Configuration page within the companion App for iOS.
 Each action has required fields depending on your device:

 Name: the name of the action, this will be returned in the Home Assistant event fired by the app.